smartcontractkit/documentation/src/pages/chainlink-nodes/v1/configuration.md

 - Default: _none_

-The access key for authenticating with the Explorer.
+The access key for authenticating with the explorer.
+This variable is required to deliver telemetry.

 ### EXPLORER_SECRET

 - Default: _none_

-The secret for authenticating with the Explorer.
+The secret for authenticating with the explorer.
+This variable is required to deliver telemetry.

 ### EXPLORER_URL

 - Default: _none_

-The Explorer websocket URL for the node to push stats to.
+The explorer websocket URL for the node to push stats to.
+This variable is required to deliver telemetry.

 ### ROOT